MicrosoftDocs/powerapps-docs/powerapps-docs/teams/boards.md

 Before using this app:

 1. Install the app by side-loading the manifest for the app into Teams.
 You can get the manifest from https://aka.ms/TeamsBoards.
+For more information and help with installing this app, read the documentation available with the app manifest.
 2. Set up the app for the first use.

 ## Using Boards